 example, let’s say that you’re an import-export business that

-in local business and chamber of commerce organizations.
-And
+local business and chamber of commerce organizations.
+And by participating

-by participating in community organizations serving the needs
+in community organizations serving the needs of Jamaican nationals

-of Jamaican nationals and Jamaican Americans, you may turn up
+and Jamaican Americans, you may turn up some other connections

 also need to strengthen the quality of the connections that are